DevCicadaQ/CursorVIPFeedback/README.md

 ⭐ How to support:
 • Give it a star - it means a lot to me as a beginner developer
-• Tell your friends - maybe someone will find it useful! 😊
+• Tell your friends - someone might find it useful! 😊

 📱 Let's connect:
 • [YouTube](https://youtube.com/@DevCicadaQ) - I'll share the development process